Bouliki972/bouliki/worldcup.md

 ---
 ## ⚽ Live Match Updates

+### 🛌 Sleeping Beauty

+🇧🇷 Brazil vs. Morocco 🇲🇦
+I spontaneously woke up at midnight, however at 19:00 I was fast asleep, probably snoring!

+I watched a bit of it. 🇲🇦 Morocco was the better team and rightly so scored with a nice lob.
+I am not a fan of Morocco since the Africa Cup and the "keeper towel-gate" incident.
+They won on paper but on the field they lost vs 🇸🇳 Senegal.
+Vinicius Jr. scored a self-made goal and brought 🇧🇷 Brazil back into the game.
+Final result 1-1.

+The other games (watched the highlights) saw respectively the win of 🏴󠁧󠁢󠁳󠁣󠁴󠁿 Scotland vs. Haiti 🇭🇹, and 🇦🇺 Australia vs. Türkiye 🇹🇷; and an (embarrassing) draw between 🇶🇦 Qatar and Switzerland 🇨🇭.

+Maybe they are no longer smaller teams.

+## ⚽ Archive

 ### 🇨🇦 Friday's Second Opening Ceremony & Game

 I love Canada and I have fond memories of Toronto, so it pains me to say that the ceremony was somewhat disappointing.
 I suppose I was expecting too much!
 To top it off, the giant World Cup trophy replica on the pitch had a bit of a wardrobe malfunction when its cover got stuck.